hpburon/Workshop/Final.md

 ## Administrative Subdivisions of Jamaica
 ![](jaimaica_gadm.png)
 Jamaica has a total population of approximately 2.9 million people.
-It is divided up into 13 Parishes, each ranging in population from about 60,000 to over 500,000 people.
+It is divided up into 14 Parishes, each ranging in population from about 60,000 to over 500,000 people.
 Jamaica's capital is Kingston.
+In addition, in the above plot, the red crosses indicate a health care facility.
+As you will in the following plots, the location and density of the health care facilities has a high correlation with population.

 ## Population of Jamaica's Parishes
 ![](jam_pop2019.png)
+The highest areas of population surround the capital (Kingston).

 ![](jam_graph3.png)
+This graph displays the population of each of Jamaica's 14 Parishes and the percent it makes up of Jamaica's total population.

 ![](jam_pop2019E.mp4)

 ## Population Distribution in Jamaica - adm1
 ![](jam_histogram99.png)